HydraDragonAntivirus/HydraDragonAntivirus/README.md

-If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder also config things If you want do scan, you first need enable it by button You need stop clamd manually after close this program For more protection for Windows please install MBRFilter at mbrfilter folder Don't quarantine any files during the scan or delete.
+If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder also config things If you want do scan, you first need enable it by button You need stop clamd manually after close this program or after update definations For more protection for Windows please install MBRFilter at mbrfilter folder Don't quarantine any files during the scan or delete.
 To avoid crashes pause or stop scan while scan is running at scan manager screen.
 Don't forget clean temp files older than 24 hours.
 Just comment Example in clamd.conf.sample and rename it with clamd.conf then copy to config folder of ClamAV.
+You can install clamd with clamd --install
 # Snort Notes
 Notes
 Snort on Windows does not like SO rules - that is why they are disabled.